IBM Z® Open Editor

 Image Puller

-The Kubernetes Image Puller is used for caching images on a cluster.
+The Kubernetes Image Puller is used to cache images on a cluster.
 It creates a separate Pod, which downloads and runs the relevant container on each node.
-This allows for faster start up times for Dev Spaces workspaces.
+This enables for faster start up times for Dev Spaces workspaces.
 Collect a list of image names that you want to cache.
-In particular, you want to list the latest IBM image that you find listed here: https://github.com/IBM/wazi-devspaces-imagesopen in new window
+In particular, you want to list the latest IBM image that you find listed at https://github.com/IBM/wazi-devspaces-images.

 • Install the Image Puller on x86 based OpenShift Container Platform Cluster: The Community Operators Catalog contains the Kubernetes Image Puller available on x86 based Clusters.
 Use the web console to install the Kubernetes Image Puller and configure the Dev Spaces custom resource based on the requirements that are specified on this page.